WebAssembly/component-model/design/mvp/Concurrency.md

 * If multiple threads wait on or poll the same waitable set at the same time, the distribution of events to threads is nondeterministic.
-* Whenever a thread yields or waits on a waitable set with an already pending event, whether the thread suspends and transfers execution to an async caller is nondeterministic.
+* Whenever a thread yields or waits on a waitable set with an already pending event, whether or not the thread blocks and transfers execution to an async caller or another thread is nondeterministic.
-* If multiple threads that previously suspended can be resumed at the same time, the order in which they are resumed is nondeterministic.
+* If multiple threads that previously blocked can be resumed at the same time, the order in which they are resumed is nondeterministic.
 * If multiple tasks are blocked by backpressure and the backpressure is disabled, the order in which these pending tasks start, along with how